SortableJS/Vue.Draggable/README.md

 #### Footer
 Use the `footer` slot to add none-draggable element inside the vuedraggable component.
-Important: it should be used in conjunction with draggable option to tag draggable element.
+Important: it should be used in conjunction with draggable option to tag draggable elements.
 Note that footer slot will always be added after the default slot regardless its position in the template.
 Ex: